ghintema/FrontEndMentor_Kanban-task-management-web-app/README.md

     - What actions do I need to handel all the functionality?
 - implementing the basic business logik.
 - thinking and planing the component-tree.
+- building out all the components and features.
+- styling the app.
+- implementing localStorage

 ### Built with